tastymooncakes/cronos-oracle-demo/README.md

 # PythPrice on Cronos Testnet

 ## TL;DR
-> A minimal example of integrating [Pyth Network](https://pyth.network) price feeds (CRO/USD) into a smart contract on the Cronos Testnet using Pyth's Pull Model and `@pythnetwork/pyth-evm-js`.
+> A minimal example of integrating [Pyth Network](https://pyth.network) price feeds (CRO/USD) into a smart contract on the Cronos Testnet using Pyth's Pull Model and `@pythnetwork/pyth-evm-js` SDK.

 ---